-WJU is approved by the U.S. Department of Education and the State of California for veterans, for the training of foreign students, and to award the degrees of Bachelor of Arts, Bachelor of Science, Associate of Arts and Associate of Science; and certificates in Youth Ministry, Bible, Children's Ministry, Teaching Credential, Family Ministry, Intercultural Studies, Management, Music & Worship, and Pastoral Ministry.
+WJU is approved by the U.S. Department of Education and the State of California for veterans, for the training of foreign students, and to award the degrees of Bachelor of Arts, Bachelor of Science, Associate of Arts and Associate of Science; and certificates in Addiction Studies, and Teaching Credential programs.
 See below for a complete list of the University's institutional and individual memberships.